What have these to do with Venezuelan chocolate, you may ask.

 All of the chocolates are made by hand and in small batches so that they are always fresh, which also allows Amara the leeway to experiment and create something new every week.
 She explains how Venezuelan cacao criollo is considered the best in the world.
 Supposedly, the flavors and aromas are unique, but the beans are hard to grow.
 Historically, the advanced machinery necessary to process the beans into the end product (chocolate!) is very expensive, enabling the more financially flush countries of France, Belgium and Switzerland to establish their long-held chocolate reputations.
 But now, with the popularity of the fair trade concept and some Europeans emigrating, Venezuelans are learning the A-Z of becoming chocolatiers.

-Sit with Amara for a few minutes and your knowledge of chocolate with increase a thousand fold.
+Sit with Amara for a few minutes and your knowledge of chocolate will increase a thousand fold.
 For example, when cocao beans are processed they produce three things: a “liqueur,” powder, and “butter.”
-The reason 70% dark chocolate is considered healthier is because 70% is the cocoa solids (powder and butter), while only 30% is sugar.
-Milk chocolate has more cocoa powder and butter, that’s why it’s creamier than dark chocolate, but a whole lot more sugar.
+The reason 70% dark chocolate is considered healthier is because 70% is the cacao solids, while only 30% is sugar.
+Milk chocolate has more about 30% cacao, its creaminess coming from milk powder and butter—and a whole lot more sugar.

 Authentic churros are also on the menu, as well as an inverse chocolate fondue and various pastries and sandwiches.
 Their most popular drink is cocao latte, a true mocha where melted chocolate (a melter bowl is immersed right into the back counter) is mixed with milk and coffee.